LogicalFellaC/medicare_anomaly_detection/medicare_detection/medicare_anomaly_detection.md

 ![](medicare_anomaly_detection_files/figure-markdown_github/unnamed-chunk-5-1.png)

-As can be seen, there are many products / services that have less than 100 instances in the dataset.
+Many products / services have less than 100 instances in the dataset.

 These in themselves are outliers and would certainly warrant a closer inspection.